PublicationsA selection of benefits for our members

 We’ve been brainstorming a few different projects, all of which when published will be shared with members only.
 Sometimes they will be eBooks, other times print, and sometimes both!
 Right now, our editors are working on the following:

-- TDSIG Selections (forthcoming 2018): a collection of articles from members over the years on themes including What is Teacher Development?, Gender in ELT, Teaching and Training, Teaching in Context, Teacher Research, and much more!
+- TDSIG Book 1: Early Selections (2018): a collection of articles from members over the years on themes including What is Teacher Development?, Gender in ELT, Teaching and Training, Teaching in Context, Teacher Research, and much more!

 - TDSIG Book 2: 1992-2010 [tentative] – Coming 2019

 Copyright for whole issues of our newsletters is IATEFL 2019.
 IATEFL retains the right to reproduce part or all of this publication in other publications, including retail and online editions as well as on our websites.